nkdAgility/NKDAgility.com/site/content/resources/videos/youtube/TZKvdhDPMjg/index.md

 ---
 title: One thing a client can do to ensure a successful Agile consulting engagement
+description: 'Discover the key action clients can take to empower their agile coaches for success in this insightful short video with Martin Hinshelwood. #Agile #Coaching'
 date: 2023-07-21
 videoId: TZKvdhDPMjg
 url: /resources/videos/:slug